-While there may be endless reasons why your Elkhart home’s central air conditioner may need to be looked at by a certified contractor, there are a couple of reasons that are most common.
-Recognizing what they are may help you to understand what a technician is saying when they address the choices for resolving the problem.
-Here are the top five problems that may result in a system’s failure.
-Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.
+While there may be endless reasons why your Elkhart home’s central air conditioner may need to be looked at by a certified contractor, there are a few reasons that are most common.
+Recognizing what they are may help you to understand what a technician is saying when they outline the choices for resolving the problem.
+Here are the 5 most common problems that may cause your air conditioning system to break down.
+Please review these considerations and determine whether you need to schedule an HVAC inspection.

 - Wrong AC wiring

-Shotty, haphazard or uncertified A/C wiring is dangerous and a probable fire hazard.
-Bad wiring can prevent the system from getting power or can short the circuit breaker.
+Shotty, haphazard or uncertified A/C wiring is risky and a probable fire hazard.
+Bad wiring often prevents the system from getting power or can trip the circuit breaker.

 - Your Air Conditioner is Depleting refrigerant

-Refrigerant (also known as Freon) is the chemical that cools the air within your air conditioning system.
+Refrigerant (more commonly referred to as Freon) is the chemical that cools the air within your air conditioning system.
 Low refrigerant could suggest a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, usually that means there is a leak.
+If your air conditioning system needs to be recharged with refrigerant, usually that insinuates there is a leak.
 All refrigerant leaks should be found and repaired.
 To read about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.

 - Outside AC fan is not operating

 The fan on your air conditioner outside is responsible for moving the heat from your Elkhart home to the outside air.
-If the fan on the outside unit doesn’t run, proper heat transfer does not occur and the air conditioning compressor may overheat and trip the safety overload.
-Worse yet, it may cause internal damage to the compressor.
+If the fan on the outside unit doesn’t perform correctly, proper heat transfer does not occur and the air conditioning compressor may overheat and trip the safety overload.
+The consequence of this action could result in internal damage to the compressor.

 - Outside air conditioner unit not functional